Dec. 31 at 5:48 p.m. - Short-term emergency center at Convention Center to remain open until Jan. 9

 July 6 at 4:58 p.m. - SPD working alongside multiple city entities to protect most vulnerable community members during the heat wave.

 July 5 at 1:56 a.m. - An argument over fireworks escalated to the point where one adult male was stabbed

-July 1 at 6:38 p.m. - Four planned 4th of July fireworks shows at Merkel, Ferris, Avista Stadium, and Plante's Ferry are postponed due to increased risk of fire danger.
+July 1 at 6:38 p.m. - Four planned 4th of July fireworks shows at Merkel, Ferris, Avista Stadium, and Plante's Ferry are cancelled due to increased risk of fire danger.

 July 1 at 8:47 a.m. - Flags are lowered to half-staff

 June 30 at 12:51 p.m. - All 19 City splash pads are operational and open to the public!